-- Be sure to bring something to the airport for entertainment- It’s a pretty small airport with nothing really to do.
+- Bring something to the airport for entertainment- It’s a pretty small airport with nothing really to do.
 You’ll want a book or a movie to pass the time.
-I spent about 6 hours there one night to avoid having to pay for a hotel before an early morning flight.
-I was bored out of my mind.

 Final Thoughts on Flying Out of Tijuana Airport and Using the Cross Border Xpress

-Flying out of Tijuana Airport is a great way to save money on international flights all over Latin America.
-Since the CBX opened, accessing Tijuana Airport is as easy as flying out of any of the other Southern California airports.
+Flying out of Tijuana Airport is a great way to save money on flights to destinations across Mexico and all over Latin America.
+Since the CBX opened, accessing Tijuana Airport has been as easy as flying out of any of the other Southern California airports.
 In fact, if you live in the San Diego area, it’s easier to fly out of Tijuana than to travel all the way to LAX.
+Flying out of Tijuana is often cheaper than flying out of San Diego International Airport.
 When buying a ticket, it’s always a good idea to check the prices out of Tijuana.
 You might save a few bucks.

-Have you flown out of Tijuana Airport or used the Cross Border Xpress lately?
+Have you flown out of Tijuana Airport or used the Cross Border Xpress?
 Share your experience in the comments below!